 There are a ton of practical reasons to not have kids, and for some people, these reasons are enough.

 It requires a major lifestyle change.
-Your career will suffer, your relationships will suffer, you will suffer, your finances will suffer—pretty much everything in life is affected by a kid showing up.
+Your career will suffer, your relationships will suffer, you will suffer, your finances will suffer—children affect pretty much everything in life.

 Even if you think it won’t be that much of a change, it is.